 4.11.1 Additional Requirements for Resyndication

 Projects must be not less than 20 years from the most recent LIHTC Placed in Service Date at time of application.
 An exception will be made to preserve projects that are at least 15 years old and are at high-risk of going to market rate.
 The rehabilitation scope of work must be supported by a third-party CNA.
+All projects for resyndication will be required to submit financials that show the last 3 years of expenses made on capital improvements and ongoing maintenance.
+Additionally, the existing replacement reserve account financials must be provided with the application for the last 3 years.

 4.12 New construction projects utilizing alternative materials/methods